NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ![Motor Driver](images/motor_driver.png)

 Build four copies to drive the four motors you'll need.
-All the parts you need are in `quadparts_prebuilt` or your `custom` libraries.
+All the parts you need are in `quadparts_prebuilt_2022` or your `custom` libraries.

 1. Use the `-SMD-SOD123` diode in the library.
 2. Use the `-MOLEX-SMD` variant of the `MOTOR_PADS_GND` device of the motor connector.